Grey's Anatomy: Series synopsis

-Grey's Anatomy chronicles the lives of surgical interns, residents, and attendings at the fictional Grey Sloan Memorial Hospital (formerly Seattle Grace Hospital, Season 1–6; Seattle Grace Mercy West Hospital, Season 6–9; and then Grey Sloan Memorial Hospital, Season 9–present), as the interns progressively evolve into seasoned doctors under the guidance of their residents, attendings, and chiefs of surgery.
+Grey's Anatomy chronicles the lives of surgical interns, residents, and attendings at the fictional Grey Sloan Memorial Hospital (formerly Seattle Grace Hospital, Season 1–6; Seattle Grace Mercy West Hospital, Season 6–9; and then Grey Sloan Memorial Hospital, Season 9–present), as the interns progressively evolve into seasoned doctors under the guidance of their residents, attendings, and the chief of surgery.

 Each episode usually opens with a voice-over narration from Meredith Grey or another season regular, often foreshadowing the episode's theme.
-Each season typically mirrors the physicians' academic year, with each completed year elevating the residents to a higher level in the surgical field.
+Most seasons typically mirror the physicians' academic year, with each completed year elevating the residents to a higher level in the surgical field.
 The season finale often culminates in a dramatic event, such as a character's death or departure.

 The series focuses on the doctors' professional lives as surgeons, but also gives significant attention to their personal lives.
 Character development and relationships frequently take precedence over medical ethics concerns.
 While the physicians perform intricate surgeries and treat their patients' illnesses, they also exhibit a competitive drive and seek recognition.

 Upon arrival at the hospital each morning, residents may compete over who gets assigned a challenging case, often generating tension.
 A hospital superior typically assigns cases, further intensifying the dynamic between residents and their superiors.
 Episodes shift between the doctors' interactions with patients and their personal dynamics with colleagues.
 Once assigned a case, each doctor works to diagnose the patient, typically with the support of an attending physician, which usually results in surgery.
+Each episode typically features scenes of a surgery towards the center of the episode.

 The show often portrays the doctors forming personal connections with their patients, with many cases indirectly reflecting the doctors' own personal struggles.
-One notable instance is Izzie Stevens' engagement to her patient, Denny Duquette, in Season 2.
+One notable instance is Izzie Stevens' entanglement with her patient, Denny Duquette, in Season 2.
 Relationships between the doctors, whether romantic or platonic, frequently develop and create conflicts between their personal and professional lives.

 Emotional moments are often underscored by an indie rock soundtrack, with "songtages" – tracks that run through a montage of scenes, connecting storylines with poignant lyrics – becoming a hallmark of the series.
 Each episode concludes with a voice-over, generally providing contrast or a follow-up to the initial narration.